-Your IBM BladeCenter H23 Type 7875 or 1929 blade server is UEFI compatible.
+Your IBM BladeCenter HS22 Type 7870, 1936, and 1911 blade server is UEFI compatible.
 UEFI compatible expansion cards can be configured through the Setup utility.
 To configure a UEFI compatible expansion card, complete the following steps:

 Note: Before configuring a UEFI compatible device, it is recommended to update the firmware for your blade server.
-See "Updating firmware and device drivers" on page 54 for information on how to update the firmware for your blade server.
+See "Firmware updates" for information on how to update the firmware for your blade server.

-- 1. Run the Setup utility (see "Using the Setup utility" on page 47). - 2.
+- 1. Run the Setup utility (see "Using the Setup utility" on page 60). - 2.
 Select System Settings → Adapters and UEFI drivers. - 3.
-Select Please refresh this page first and press Enter. - 4.
-Select the device driver that you want to configure and press Enter. - 5.
+Select Please refresh this page first and press Enter.

+- 4. Select the device driver that you want to configure and press Enter. - 5.
 When you have finished changing settings, press Esc to exit from the program; select Save to save the settings that you have changed.